bettar/miele-lxiv-plugin-generator/README.md

 	- Xcode, File, New, Project...
 	- select macOS and scroll down to the Custom group and select "Miele Plugin", click Next
 	- Type the Product Name (typically ending in `Filter`), the Menu Title, and select the type.
 Click Next and select the location for your project.
+(It's recommended at this point to also select the option to create the git repository.)
 Click Create.

 - Don't start using the newly created Xcode project as yet.
 Close Xcode.
 - The template is still under development, therefore a few steps are required to fix things up after you have generated the project.

 	- Locate your new Xcode project in Finder and open the File `Info.plist` with a text editor.
 Find and delete the following 3 lines.
 They appear twice.
-So in total delete 6 lines, something like line 34..36 and line 38..40
+So in total delete 6 lines, something like line 38..40 and line 34..36

 			<string>BNDL</string>
 			<key>NSPrincipalClass</key>